-In the early 2000s Family First was one of a number of conservative groups that opposed proposed legislation restricting the use of corporal punishment on children – the so-called 'anti-smacking' bill.
+In the early 2000s Family First was one of a number of conservative groups that opposed proposed legislation to end corporal punishment of children – the so-called 'anti-smacking' bill.
 Family First declared the measure would undermine parental authority and campaigned to stop it being passed.
-This included a protest march along Wellington's Lambton Quay in March 2007.
+This protest march is progressing along Wellington's Lambton Quay in March 2007.
 The bill became law later that year.

 Photograph by Tim Hales

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.